deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Julian just carried it, leaning on it heavily to hold back the recoil.
 Each time it fired, the heavy *'Chunk!*' sound it produced pulsed right through their bodies and produced a donut of airborne dust.

 Xiù broke the silence after the third anchor was in and they'd found their rhythm.
-"So… Julian, do you mind if I ask you a question?"
+"So...
+Julian, do you mind if I ask you a question?"

 "Shoot."

-"I've never heard a surname like Etsicitty before…"
+"I've never heard a surname like Etsicitty before..."

 Julian laughed softly.
 "Not a lot of people have.
 It's Navajo."